Modular construction methods

 Each frame base can be fitted with either mesh or solid ‘dur-bar’ flooring and also incorporate inertia bases where required.

-Where our options for pre-assembled off-site works are restricted due to project conditions, then Modular Systems + can offer conventional welded fabrication solution.
+Where our options for pre-assembled off-site works are restricted due to project conditions, then we can offer conventional welded fabrication solutions.

 We have 14 welding bays that can cater for arc, gas and MIG welding requirements, as well as jointing methods for large copper pipework.

-All Modular Systems + welders are class-1 Zurich accredited.
+All Off-site Solutions welders are class-1 Zurich accredited.